core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Communications that the Group Manager has with joining endpoints and group members MUST be secured.
 Specific details on how to secure such communications are out of the scope of this document.

-The Group Manager must verify that the joining endpoint is authorized to join the group.
+The Group Manager MUST verify that the joining endpoint is authorized to join the group.
 To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity.
-Further details about the authorization of joining endpoints are out of scope.
+Further details about the authorization of joining endpoints are out of the scope of this document.

 In case of successful authorization check, the Group Manager provides the joining endpoint with the keying material to initialize the Security Context.
 The actual provisioning of keying material and parameters to the joining endpoint is out of the scope of this document.